 Stock Option Compensation Expense

 We account for stock options granted to employees and directors using the accounting guidance in ASC 718 “Stock Compensation” (“ASC 718”).
-In accordance with ASC 718, we estimate the fair value of service-based options on the date of grant, using the Black-Scholes pricing model.
+In accordance with ASC 718, we estimate the fair value of service based options and performance based options on the date of grant, using the Black-Scholes pricing model.
+For options vesting if the trading price of the Company’s common stock exceeds two separate price targets we use a Monte Carlo Simulation in estimating the fair value at grant date.
 We recognize compensation expense for stock option awards over the requisite or implied service period of the grant.
-We recorded stock-based compensation expense, related to service-based stock options granted to employees and directors, of approximately $3,185,000 and $1,959,000, during the years ended October 31, 2019 and 2018, respectively.
+With respect to performance based awards, compensation expense is recognized when the performance target is deemed probable.
+We recorded stock-based compensation expense, related to stock options granted to employees and directors, of approximately $2,693,000 and $615,000, during the twelve months ended October 31, 2013 and 2012, respectively.

-Included in stock-based compensation cost for service-based options granted to employees and directors during the years ended October 31, 2019 and 2018 was approximately $3,166,000 and $785,000, respectively, related to the amortization of compensation cost for stock options granted in prior periods but not yet vested.
-As of October 31, 2019, there was unrecognized compensation cost related to non-vested service-based stock options granted to employees and directors of approximately $5,122,000, which will be recognized over a weighted-average period of 1.6 years.
+Included in stock-based compensation cost for employees and directors during the twelve months ended October 31, 2013 and 2012 was approximately $2,314,000 and $7,000, respectively, related to the amortization of compensation cost for stock options granted in prior periods but not yet vested.
+As of October 31, 2013, there was unrecognized compensation cost related to non-vested share-based compensation arrangements for stock options granted to employees and directors, related to service based options of approximately $1,705,000 which will be recognized over a weighted-average period of 1.8 years and related to options subject to market conditions of approximately $647,000 which will be recognized over a weighted-average period of 1.0 year.

 Fair Value Determination